I want to get a hernia if I keep smoking this thing.

 If he would do that, he could do anything he wants.

-The what what we've learned is with with this thing that happened to Ben Carson, is there's only one way to be black in America and be accepted.
+What we've learned is, with this thing that happened to Ben Carson, is there's only one way to be black in America and be accepted.

 Right.

-You can't, you can't have an up from nothing story unless you're going to credit the Democrat Party for your success.
+You can't have an up-from-nothing story unless you're going to credit the Democrat Party for your success, unless you're going to credit one of their programs for your success, affirmative action quotas, you name it.

-Affirmative action quotas you name it, unless you're going to bow down and be and and be loyal to some big government or a series of programs, you can't be black.
+Unless you're going to bow down and be loyal to some big government or a series of programs, you can't be black.

 You are going to be either authentically black or you're going to be Uncle Tom.